nikobatzi1990/fvgl/README.md

 # My-Favorite-Video-Games-List

-UPDATE 04/16/25: I have just finished migrating this project to Vite from the depreciated CRA.
-I am currently working on adding Bootstrap styles to improve the overall look of the application.

 This is a project I created as part of the Code Chrysalis curriculum.
 For Polyglottal week, I independently studied a new language of my own choice; for this project I selected Python along with the Django framework.
 I made simple a RESTful API that saves my favorite video game titles into my local database.
 The included input fields are the title, release year, developer, genre, and image for each game.